theQRL/web3.js/docs/docs/guides/web3_providers_guide/examples.md

 Replace `<YOUR_INFURA_PROJECT_ID>` with your own Infura project ID.
 This code snippet creates a new Web3 instance with Infura's Ropsten network endpoint as the provider.

-However, if you do not want to use Infura and want to run your own Ethereum node, you can set the provider to a local node with, for example, the `http` protocol, like this:
+However, if you do not want to use Infura and want to run your own Zond node, you can set the provider to a local node with, for example, the `http` protocol, like this:

 ```js
 const web3 = new Web3('http://localhost:8545');